Skip to main content

 A facelift surgery is a surgical procedure that repositions facial tissues.
 It may change the way the cheeks, jawline, and areas around the mouth appear.
 The specific changes differ for each person and depend on factors such as anatomy, skin quality, and surgical technique.

-As with all surgery, facelift surgeries carry potential risks and complications.
-The procedure is not suitable for everyone.
-In a consultation, Dr Sophie Ricketts will discuss your individual circumstances, outline the potential risks and alternatives, and advise whether this procedure may be appropriate for you.
+In a consultation, Dr Sophie Ricketts will discuss your individual circumstances in detail and outline the specific risks, expected recovery, and alternatives, as well as whether this procedure may be appropriate for you.

 After a facelift, it is normal to experience some swelling, bruising, and discomfort.
 Here are some of the things you can expect during the immediate recovery period: